-Food logging is an important form of self-monitoring that can support you in reaching your goals for your health.
-By reflecting on our patterns around food, we can learn so much!
+Tracking what you eat is an important form of self-monitoring that can support you in reaching your health goals.
+By reflecting on our patterns around food, we can learn so much.

-- Aim for 5+ food logs per week.
+- Aim to add food at least five days per week.

-- The more you log, the more mindful you are about what you are eating and why.
+- The more you track, the more mindful you are about what you’re eating and why.